develoFavour/Job-Board-Application/README.md

 ## Overview

 This Job Board Application is a modern, responsive web application built with Next.js, React, and TypeScript.
 It provides a platform for job seekers to search, view, and apply for job listings, as well as save interesting positions for later review.
+PS: This api resources blocks requests from Nigeria but this was the only and best free resource available, so vpn has to be used if visiting this site from Nigeria

 ## Features